-[Disclosure: Please note that the book links below are affiliate links and I stand to earn a small commission if you purchase through those links.
-I own, have read and refer to often the books listed below and recommend them because they are helpful.]
+[Disclosure: Please note that the book links below are affiliate links and I stand to earn a small commission if you purchase through these links.
+I own, have read and refer to often the books listed below and recommend them.]

 Jacobsen, one of the authors of this book was on the team that wrote 'A Pattern Language'.
 'Patterns of Home' brings Alexander's concept up to date and makes it more accessible and appealing with the use of images and floor plans.